Radiation Therapy Program

 RTT 3300.
 Patient Care in Radiation Oncology.

-This course will focus on basic nursing concepts involved in providing care for the cancer patient.
-Topics to be included in the class will be cancer as a chronic health problem, social roles and cancer, multidisciplinary approach to patient care, psychosocial dimension of cancer, in-treatment examinations, follow-up examinations, emergency management, chemotherapy and nutritional aspects of treating patients with cancer.
+This course will focus on basic nursing concepts for providing care to the cancer patient.
+Topics to be included in the class will be cancer as a chronic health problem, social roles and the cancer diagnosis, a multidisciplinary approach to patient care, psychosocial dimension of cancer, in-treatment examinations, follow-up examinations, emergency management, chemotherapy, legal and nutritional aspects of treating patients with cancer.

 Grade Mode: Standard Letter